 - SEE ALSO: This is just a quick checklist to get you started, see the longer CV checklist in section 8.9

 How you structure your CV and Résumé will depend on who you are and what your story is.
 Recruiters at Google suggest you have four or five sections, that follow a header section.
 Before we zoom in on those, let’s look at some broader points about CVs and Résumés.
 Start by watching the short video shown in figure 8.6.

 As Jonathan Black, director of the careers service at the University of Oxford points out in figure 8.7, there are three key things you want to demonstrate in your CV:

 - that you achieve things

 - that you are good company (or at least a valued team member)

-How can you demonstrate each of these traits?
-Watch the short video in figure 6.6.
+How will you demonstrate and provide evidence each of these traits?

 …is a bit vague, what were the results exactly, can you measure them somehow?
 Or at least describe them?

 So you worked in a team?